pagecall/pagecall-android-sdk/README.md

 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
 ```
 The current version of this SDK does not detect when a user denies permissions.
 Please ensure that permissions are granted before entering a room.

+6. You can listen to some events (Loaded, Message, Terminated) from PagecallWebView by implementing PagecallWebView.
+Listener delegate interface and passing to PagecallWebView.setListener(listenerImpl) See [MainActivity.java](/sample/src/main/java/com/pagecall/sample/MainActivity.java) in the sample app.

 #### Layout (XML)